kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

   * Faucet - Head over to the faucets-
     * [madk's faucet](https://faucet.trtl.me/) - 10 TRTL, thrice a day
     * [polar-it's faucet](https://turtlecoin-faucet.xhub.cloud/) - 25 TRTL, every 30 minutes

     and enter your TRTL address.
     The amount you can receive is limited to share the TRTL for all.
-Thanks to @madk and @polar-it for creating this.
+Thanks to @madk and @polar-it for creating them.

 #### Q: Are there any light wallets / mobile wallets?